Gerald Carson (writer): Animal welfare

 Carson authored a historical volume on animal welfare, Men, Beasts, and Gods: A History of Cruelty and Kindness to Animals in 1972.
+It contains information about historical figures from the animal welfare movement such as Henry Bergh and George T. Angell.

 Unlike Carson's other works it was negatively reviewed in academic journals.
 For example, historian Miriam Z. Langsam commented that it is "frequently difficult to distinguish this book from a polemic put out by the ASPCA".